florianberthier/Final-SQA-final-assignement/README.md

 3. Get a survey
 Retrieve a survey by sending the name of the survey.
 Of course, like every other part, you have to integrate the tests.
 Time: **15 min**.

+4. Get all surveys
+Retrieve all survey.
+Of course, like every other part, you have to integrate the tests.
+Time: **15 min**.

 ## Project Documentation

 ## Unit testing and Test-Driven development